heathermiller/dist-prog-book/chapter/4/dist-langs.md

 Given a set of input data, programs are constructed as a series of transformations and reductions.
 Computation is data-centric, and expressed easily as a directed acyclic graph (DAG).
 Unlike the DSM and actor models, processes are not exposed to the programmer.
-Rather, the programmer designs the data transformations, and a system is responsible for initializing processes and distributing work accross a system.
+Rather, the programmer designs the data transformations, and a system is responsible for initializing processes and distributing work across a system.

 #### MapReduce (2004)

 MapReduce is a model and system for writing distributed programs that is data-centric.
-Distributed programs are structed as series of *Map* and *Reduce* data transformations.
+Distributed programs are structured as series of *Map* and *Reduce* data transformations.
 These two primitives are borrowed from traditional functional languages, and can be used to express a wide range of logic.
 The key strength of this approach is that computations can be reasoned about and expressed easily while an underlying system takes care of the "dirty" aspects of distributed computing such as communication, fault-tolerance, and efficiency.